rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Individual autonomy
   1. Data Breach Notification: Organizations must notify affected individuals and relevant authorities in case of a data breach that could harm individuals.

+### Code of conduct (taken from chatgpt, non-exhaustive)
+1. Integrity
+2. Confidentiality
+3. Professionalism
+4. Compliance with laws
+5. Transparency

 # Section 4: Computer Networks

 ## 4.1 Fundamentals of Computer Networks